-Can you have an attorney present when they give you the BAC test?
+Can you have a DUI defense attorney present when they give you the BAC test?
 In Maryland, the answer is in some situations, yes.
 However, your attorney must arrive within two hours of your arrest.
 If the lawyer does not appear in time, then it will be presumed you refused to allow the test.
 This will result in confiscation of your license for a minimum of 120 days, as well as whatever the outcome of the criminal trial turns out to be.

 Are breathalyzer tests that determine your BAC accurate?
 Generally, yes, but there are additional factors that can affect their reliability:

 - Foreign Substances – Substances present in the mouth that contain alcohol can produce “false positives” because the amount of alcohol vapor they emit may be greater than the amount exhaled from the lungs.
 For example, some mouthwashes, breath fresheners, and toothache medicines contain alcohol and can skew readings.